alan-turing-institute/data-safe-haven/docs/how_to_guides/user_guides/user-guide.md

 After going through the account setup procedure, you should have access to:

-- Your `username`
++ Your `username`
-- Your `password`
++ Your `password`
-- The SRE URL name
++ The SRE URL name
-- Multifactor authentication
++ Multifactor authentication

 > :point_right: If you aren't sure about any of these then please return to the [**Set up your account**](#rocket-set-up-your-account) section above.

 ### :house: Log into the research environment

-1. Open a private/incognito browser session, so that you don't pick up any existing Microsoft logins
++ Open a private/incognito browser session, so that you don't pick up any existing Microsoft logins

-2. Go to the `<SRE URL>` given by your SRE administrator.
++ Go to the `<SRE URL>` given by your SRE administrator.

-   > :information_source: Our example user, Ada Lovelace, participating in the April 2020 Data Study Group, would navigate to `https://sandbox.apr20.turingsafehaven.ac.uk`.
+   > :information_source: Our example user, Ada Lovelace, participating in the April 2020 Data Study Group, would navigate to `https://sandbox.apr20.turingsafehaven.ac.uk` .
+   >
    > :point_right: Don't forget the **https://** as you will not be able to login without it at the start of the URL!

-3. You should arrive at a login page that looks like this.
++ You should arrive at a login page that looks like this.

    <p align="center">
       <img src="../../images/user_guide/logon_environment.PNG" width="80%" title="logon_environment">
    </p>

-   Enter your username (either as `username` or as `username@<username domain>`) and password here, then click `Sign in`.
+   Enter your username (either as `username` or as `username@<username domain>` ) and password here, then click `Sign in` .

-   > :information_source: Our example user, Ada Lovelace, participating in the April 2020 Data Study Group, would enter `ada.lovelace` in the User name box, enter her password and then click `Sign in`.
+   > :information_source: Our example user, Ada Lovelace, participating in the April 2020 Data Study Group, would enter `ada.lovelace` in the User name box, enter her password and then click `Sign in` .

-4. If you are successful, you'll see the a screen with icons for the available apps.
++ If you are successful, you'll see the a screen with icons for the available apps.

    <p align="center">
       <img src="../../images/user_guide/RDS_app_selection_options.png" width="80%" title="RDS_app_selection_options">